Chapter 33

 "[16] I am sending you out like sheep among wolves.
 Therefore be as shrewd as snakes and as innocent as doves.
 [17] "Be on your guard against men; they will hand you over to the local councils and flog you in their synagogues.
 [18] On my account you will be brought before governors and kings as witnesses to them and to the Gentiles.
 [19] But when they arrest you, do not worry about what to say or how to say it.
 At that time you will be given what to say, [20] for it will not be you speaking, but the Spirit of your Father speaking through you."

-7:1 The High Priest asked Stephen to give an account for his actions.
+7:1 … The High Priest asked Stephen to give an account for his actions.

 Let us reflect upon the scene that is set before us.
-Stephen, who had been a faithful and mighty witness to the good news of Jesus Christ is standing before the ruling council of Judaism.
+Stephen, who had been a faithful and mighty witness to the good news of Jesus Christ, is standing before the ruling council of Judaism.
 He is accused of blasphemy.
 After hearing all the lies and false accusations against him, he is asked by the High Priest to give a defense for his actions.
 Stephen knew full well that if he was convicted of blasphemy he would immediately be taken outside the city to be stoned to death.
 What did Stephen do?
-Did he fear the power and authority of the elders of Israel and deny Jesus Christ as his Lord and God? (or) Did Stephen fear Almighty God and remain true to his faith?
+Did he fear the power and authority of the elders of Israel and deny Jesus Christ as his Lord and God?
+(Or) Did Stephen fear Almighty God and remain true to his faith?

 As we read his defense in Acts 7:2-53 we discover that Stephen remained steadfast in his faith in Jesus Christ.
-He bore witness to the truth that He, Jesus Christ, was indeed the Messiah, that is the Anointed One.
+He bore witness to the truth that He, Jesus Christ, was indeed the Messiah that is the Anointed One.
 He further said that Jesus Christ was and is the One who the prophets of the Old Testament foretold would come to save Israel.

 As a consequence of his speech, Stephen was convicted of blasphemy.
 He was then taken outside the city of Jerusalem and stoned to death.
 To see this let us read from,